circleci/circleci-docs/jekyll/_cci2/circleci-images.md

 For example,
 instead of `circleci/golang`,
-you can specify the version and OS by using `circleci/golang:1.8.6-jessie`.
+specify the version and OS
+by using `circleci/golang:1.8.6-jessie`.
 Because the second image specifies a version and OS, it is less likely